mendes-jc/code-architecture/README.md

-# code-arquiteture
+# Code Architecture

-Documentation of Useful Design Patterns
+Documentation of useful Design Patterns about Web Development

+Access Wiki pages to read more.